Hi there! I’m Josh!

 This is so, so good.

-[many software developers] credit you with huge gains in learning/understanding because of [resources you’ve made].
+[many software developers] credit you with huge gains in learning/understanding because of [resources I, Josh made].

 Being able to have concise instruction that I can pause, or slow down, or rewind has really allowed me to learn some basics at my own pace, without the general nervous anxiety I can get, when I feel like I missed something.

-I’ve got a few different resources, and this entire curriculum is under rapid development.
+I’ve got a few different resources, and this entire curriculum3 is under rapid development.
 The easiest way to follow along is with your email address:

 I’ll start introducing resources like my Intermediate Ruby Obstacle Course and Pairing on Open Source Software: Bugfixing with Matt Swanson